rutube/django_sphinxsearch/README.md

 * Without limits sphinxsearch returns only 20 matched documents.
 * uint attributes accept -1 but return it as unsigned 32bit integer.
 * bigint accept 2**63 + 1 but return it as signed 64bit integer.
+* use SphinxIntegerField and SphinxBigIntegerField instead of IntegerField and BigIntegerField from django.db.models, because default fields doesn't working correctly with range filtering in Q objects.